Valaa-Technologies/valaa-vault/packages/prophet/README.md

 This package is likely the most important package of Valaa Open System.
 @valos/prophet specifications and components provide the foundation for event stream and bvob content delivery network.
-All the rest of the Valaa infrastructure and by extension of the whole ecosystem build on top of this fabric.
+All the rest of the ValOS infrastructure and by extension of the whole ecosystem build on top of this fabric.

-The dense definition of Valaa ecosystem is:
+The dense definition of ValOS ecosystem is:
-  1. All content is stored inside *Valaa Resources*, which act as nodes inside
+  1. All content is stored inside *ValOS Resources*, which act as nodes inside
-  2. a unified, global, immense *ValaaSpace* network, which is segmented into
+  2. a unified, global, immense *valospace* network, which is segmented into
   3. smaller, non-divisible but fully cross-connected groups of Resources called *Partition*s, each of which is owned by